Fungustober/MTG-Stuff/README.md

   When entering a number, please enter it in as an integer (ex.
 5, 6, 8, 10) and not a string (ex.
 Forty, twenty, nine, three)

 Deck builder:
-  Things that caus an error:
+  Things that cause an error:
     Trying to edit a .dek file that doesn't exist Typing a string instead of a number when adding cards to a deck Various other things